 It’s valid for one year.
 We invite you to undertake a self-audit annually, with an onsite audit in alternating years.

-The Louder than Words accreditation process is tailored to your specific requirements, so changes vary.
+The Louder than Words accreditation process is tailored to your specific requirements, so charges vary.
 Please contact us for more details.

 With more than 100 years’ experience, we’re the market leader in providing information and support to people with deafness, tinnitus and hearing loss.
 Our expert team of consultants are here to help your organisation address its accessibility issues in order to deliver the best possible experience to employees and customers with hearing loss.